- Describe the significance of involving families in children’s active lifestyles and wellness.

-Additionally there is a list of websites that provide resources on how family members can assume active roles that promote health and wellness in their children and families.
-Explore these websites to learn about ways to engage families in their children’s wellness.
+The Physical Activity Resources contains a list of websites that provide resources on how family members can assume active roles that promote health and wellness in their children and families.
+Review these websites to learn about ways to engage families in their children’s wellness.
 Then share these websites with families of children in your care through your classroom newsletter or other form of family communication.
 You can also post this list on a classroom bulletin board for families to read.